focusnet/focus-app-android/README.md

 -->
 </table>

-<p>Artworks not specific to the specific project are provided by the <a href="http://fontawesome.io/">Font Awesome</a> icon library,
+<p>Artworks not specific to FOCUS are provided by the <a href="http://fontawesome.io/">Font Awesome</a> icon library,
     which is released under the SIL Open Font License (OFL).</p>